-Cooking with beer is likely familiar to some and unchartered territory for others.
+Cooking with beer is familiar to some and uncharted territory for others.
 Beer imparts special character, aroma and taste to recipes, and lends adventure to culinary exploration.
-Although cocoa, eggnog, pies and other ubiquitous desserts may dominate your holiday gatherings, our head chef Micheal Iles cooked up a fresh idea for a sweet and savory snack: Celebration Ale popcorn.

 2 cups popping corn